Yinon-BD/ExtensionRisk/readme.md

 - Risk score depends on metadata alone — actual source code is not analyzed
 - User cannot use the extension without his own OpenAI API key
 - Quality and consistency of assessment depends on metadata availability
-- Real-time behavioral monitoring is not included

 ---

 ## 🚀 Future Improvements

-- Integrate CRX download and extraction directly in the extension
 - Add model fine-tuning for more accurate scoring
 - Enhance UX and get results with one click